SaladTechnologies/comfyui-api/README.md

 ## Using with S3

+You must provide the necessary AWS environment variables for the API to be able to upload images to S3.
+These include `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION`.
+The API will use these to upload images to the specified S3 bucket and prefix in the request body.

-If you want to use S3 to store the outputs of your workflows, you can set the `.s3` field in the request body to an object with the following schema:
+To use S3 to store the outputs of your workflows, you can set the `.s3` field in the request body to an object with the following schema:

 ```json
 {